sammoth/foo_mpv/README.md

 ### Scripting

-There are two messages for communicating between mpv Lua scripts and foobar.
-It is possible to register a titleformatting string to be published for the currently displayed track video/artwork using the following `script-message`:
+There are two messages for communicating track information between mpv Lua scripts and foobar.
+It is possible to register a titleformatting string to be published for the currently displayed track video/artwork using the `script-message`:

 `foobar register-titleformat <unique id> <titleformatting script>`.